bloqcoin/bloqcoin/doc/build-unix.md

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils

-On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:

-    sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

-If that doesn't work, you can install all boost development packages with:

-    sudo apt-get install libboost-all-dev

 Berkeley DB
 -----------
 BerkeleyDB is required for the wallet.